robcarver17/pysystemtrade/docs/data.md

 # Part 1: A futures data workflow

-This section describes a typical workflow for setting up futures data from scratch, and setting up a mongoDB database full of the required data:
+This section describes a typical workflow for setting up futures data from scratch, and setting up a MongoDB database full of the required data:

 1. [Set up some static configuration information](#instrument-configuration-and-spread-costs) for instruments, and [roll parameters](#roll-parameter-configuration)
 2. Get, and store, [some historical data](#getting-historical-data-for-individual-futures-contracts)